FabianoEger/tago-documentation/concepts.rst

 	:width: 70%
 	:align: center

-An old backup will be know as a recently added one.
-It means that this data will be backup at midnight, and will respect the data retention rules to be deleted.
+The recovered data will be backed up again at midnight (based on your time zone) and it will follow the data retention rules normally.

 Data Retention
 ==============